chkilel/fiberent/README.md

 # Steps to create a new entity

-Install ent entity framework, check [https://entgo.io/docs/getting-started#installation](https://entgo.io/docs/getting-started#installation) for more information.
+Install **Ent** entity framework, check out [https://entgo.io/docs/getting-started#installation](https://entgo.io/docs/getting-started#installation) for more information.

 > **In the following example, we will create a new entity called `User`.**